ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 date: 2023-11-27
 year: 2023
 tags:
-  - css
+  - CSS
-  - design
+  - Design
-  - development
+  - Development
-  - social media
+  - Social Media
 share:
   facebookDescription: "The Mastodon logo being used as a CSS selector, followed by an opening and closing curly braces."
   twitterDescription: "The Mastodon logo enclosing the opening and closing curly braces used for writign CSS."